junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ### Installation

-⚠️ GridDB deb package uses `systemd` but Ubuntu 20.04 on WSL 2 Windows 11 uses `SysVinit` so you need to enable `systemd` on Ubuntu WSL by editing file `/etc/wsl.conf` (create it if this file doesn't exist)
+⚠️ GridDB deb package uses `systemd`, but Ubuntu 20.04 on WSL 2 Windows 11 uses `SysVinit`, so you need to enable `systemd` on Ubuntu WSL by editing the file `/etc/wsl.conf` (create it if this file doesn't exist)

 Inside your Ubuntu instance, add the following modification to `/etc/wsl.conf`[^1]